Victor Conrad: Professor at Czernowitz and Vienna

 In 1910 Conrad accepted a newly created chair for "cosmic physics" at the University of Czernowitz (now Chernivtsi in Ukraine) which at this time belonged to Austria-Hungary's Bukovina region, and had native German speakers accounting for more than half of its students.

 From 1916 to 1918, during World War I, he was a director of Meteorological and Astronomical Observatory in Belgrade, Serbia.

 After the dissolution of the Austro-Hungarian monarchy at the end of World War I the university was rumanized and Conrad was forced to leave Czernowitz at the end of July 1919, losing not only his professorship but also his private assets.
 He returned to his former position at the Central Meteorological Institute and later as a full professor at Vienna.
 During his analyses of two earthquakes that occurred in Austria in 1923 and 1927 he discovered what is today known as the Conrad discontinuity, considered to be the border between the upper and the lower continental crust.

 Emigration and further career

 As a member of Austria's socialist party, Conrad faced political discrimination after the brief and decisive Austrian Civil War.
-On April 30, 1934 he was put on leave with waiting pay.
-He retired in 1936, and emigrated to the United States in 1938 where he once again brought his career to bloom, 1940-1942 at New York University, then at the California Institute of Technology, the University of Chicago, and finally (from 1944) at Harvard University from where he retired in 1951.
+On April 30, 1934, he was put on leave with waiting pay.
+He retired in 1936, and emigrated to the United States in 1938, with the assistance of German seismologist Beno Gutenberg, where he once again brought his career to bloom.
+He worked at Pennsylvania State University as assistant professor of Geophysics from 1939 to 1940.
+After leaving Penn State, he worked at Harvard University beginning in 1940 until his retirement in 1951, New York University from 1940 to 1942, then at California Institute of Technology, and the University of Chicago.